1932: James Donovan Forney goes into business for himself selling "The Forney Instant Heat Soldering Iron," door to door across the heartland.

 1945: Rural Electric Associations (REA) begins delivery of 230 volt service to farms and ranches.
 The sales staff procures permission from the REA to climb utility poles to connect welders for demonstrations, and Forney welders add metal repair and tool hardening to farmers’ capabilities.

-1949: Forney moves into present offices on LaPorte Avenue in Fort Collins, CO.
+1945: Forney moves into offices on Laporte Avenue in Fort Collins, CO.
 Sales staff continues to grow and the 500 employees in house are turning out up to 500 welders a week.

 1961: The Forney Transportation Museum is incorporated as a non-profit charitable organization, to house the astounding assembly of transportation devices accumulated by J.D. over the years.

-1963: Forney switches its focus from welders to metalworking supplies.
+1963: Forney adds metalworking supplies to its line of welders.
 The product line jumps to 1,400 products from 150 outside suppliers.
 Forney opens a warehouse in Atlanta.

 1990-2000: Forney continues to grow as a leading manufacturer and distributor of metalworking and welding products, expanding from $20M in sales at the beginning of the decade to $30M by the end.
-Additional warehousing is opened in Horseheads, NY.
+Additional warehousing is opened in Horseheads, New York.

-2011: Forney Industries purchases a new Warehouse & Distribution Facility, located in Fort Collins, Colorado, adding an additional 60,000 square feet of space, totaling 185,000 square feet.
+2011: Forney Industries purchases a new warehouse & distribution facility in Fort Collins, Colorado, adding an additional 60,000 square feet of space, totaling just over 100,000 square feet.

-Today: Forney Industries is a nationwide leader in distribution of metal working and welding products, including:
+Today: Forney Industries is a nationwide leader in the distribution of metalworking and welding products into the retail and industrial markets, with a product mix including: